joenandez/codename_hunter/progress.md

 - All files prepared for their respective implementation phases
 - Test infrastructure ready for expansion
 - Constants extracted and organized
+- Formatter refactoring completed with improved maintainability
-- Ready to begin formatter refactoring
+- Ready to begin parser refactoring